Lockheed Vega: Operational history

-Vega DL-1A: NC372E/G-ABFE/G-ABGK/VH-UVK/A42-1
+Vega DL-1A special

-A one-off special, based on the metal-fuselaged DL-1, was built by the Detroit Aircraft Corporation, and exported to the United Kingdom for Lt.
+A one-off special based on the metal-fuselaged DL-1 was built by the Detroit Aircraft Corporation, and exported to the United Kingdom for Lt.
 Cmdr.
-Glen Kidston.
+Glen Kidston who named it Puch.
 It was initially registered in the UK as G-ABFE, then was re-registered as G-ABGK to incorporate Kidston's initials.
-He used this Vega to set a record-breaking time from the UK to South Africa in April 1931.
+He used this Vega for a record-breaking flight from the UK to South Africa in April 1931.
 Following Kidston's death the following month, the aircraft was eventually sold to Australian airline owner Horrie Miller, who entered it in the MacRobertson Air Race.
-Piloted in the race by Miller's Chief Pilot, Capt.
+Flown in the race by Miller's Chief Pilot, Capt.
 Jimmy Woods, it overturned on landing at Aleppo en route, whereupon Woods withdrew from the race and the DL-1A was eventually shipped to Australia.
 Following repairs and re-registration as VH-UVK, Miller used the aircraft for charter and leisure flying, after which it was impressed by the Royal Australian Air Force in 1941.
 In 1944 the aircraft was transferred to the Australian Department of Civil Aviation (DCA).
 Via information from RAAF pilots, DCA declared the Vega to have serious pitch control problems and it would be scrapped.
 Attempts by James Woods to reclaim the aircraft were ignored, and it was destroyed in October 1945.
 It was the only Vega to operate in Australia.